shichishima/obsidian-homekey-plugin/README.md

 You can bind this command to a hotkey to make Control+A the same as Command+Left.

-Even on Windows, if you are using Emacs-type key bindings , you can make Control+A act like the HOME key.
+Even on Windows, if you are using Emacs-type key bindings, you can make Ctrl+A act like the HOME key.

 ## command: Normal (consider indents / lists / tasklists)